Certificate Overview

 What are some ways I can earn the 5 Δ's required?

-There are many ways to earn 5 Δ’s in order to begin the Certificate Capstone.
+There are many ways to earn 5 Δ’s to begin the Certificate Capstone.
 Most participants will earn deltas by taking a collection of Delta courses (each course typically counts as 1 or 2 Δ’s).

 Note: Other teaching & learning experiences outside of Delta programming can earn Δ’s; however, if you are hoping to earn Δ’s outside of Delta programming, you must first communicate with and gain approval from a director of the Delta program.